Dr CHRISTIAN COUTURIER

 of diagnoses are made with a simple radiological examination.

-of cases involve the hand and upper limb.
+of cases concern the hand and upper limb.

 of the French population is affected by osteoarthritis.